weegs710/AnomalOS/docs/CONFIGURATION.md

 ### Adding New Modules

-Thanks to the import-tree system, adding new modules is simple - just create a `.nix` file in the appropriate `modules/nixos-modules/` subdirectory:
+Thanks to flake-parts automatic module discovery, adding new modules is simple - just create a `.nix` file in the appropriate `modules/nixos-modules/` subdirectory:

 **Example: Adding Lutris Gaming Support**